Adult Mood and Anxiety Disorders Postdoctoral Fellowship

 Clinical Child Psychology Postdoctoral Fellowship

-This fellowship is conducted within the Pediatric Psychiatry Department of the Ambulatory Care Network of New York Presbyterian Hospital.
-The Pediatric Psychiatry Department largely serves children, adolescents and families from Washington Heights, an urban and predominantly Latino community.
-The fellowship offers opportunities to work within various outpatient clinic settings, school-based settings and within the community through a home-based crisis intervention program.
-The full-time clinical fellowship provides intensive supervised clinical experience in evaluation, psychological testing and treatment of children and adolescents with a wide range of psychiatric disorders including mood and anxiety disorders, disruptive behavior disorders and comorbid medical diagnoses.
-Training involves supervision in a variety of treatment modalities including cognitive-behavioral, interpersonal, dialectical behavior, psychodynamic and family therapies.
-The fellowship places particular emphasis on training in evidence-based interventions.
-The fellow participates in weekly individual and group supervision (4-6 hours), team disposition and case conference meetings , professional development seminar and Department of Psychiatry Grand Rounds.
-The fellow will also have the opportunity to engage in a scholarly project in collaboration with a faculty member.
+The fellowship is conducted within the Pediatric Psychiatry Department of the Ambulatory Care Network of New York Presbyterian Hospital.
+The Pediatric Psychiatry Department largely serves children, adolescents and families from Washington Heights, an urban and predominantly Latinx community.
+The fellowship offers the opportunity to build a clinical training experience based on the fellow’s interests and department sub-specialties, rotating through our outpatient clinic settings, school-based settings and the community through a home-based crisis intervention program.
+Depending on the fellow’s chosen specialization, training would involve supervision in a variety of treatment modalities including cognitive-behavioral, interpersonal, dialectical behavior, and psychodynamic psychotherapies with a particular emphasis on training in empirically supported interventions.
+The full-time clinical fellowship also would involve supervised clinical experiences in evaluation and family therapy.
+The fellow participates in weekly individual and group supervision (6-8 hours), team disposition and case conference meetings, a professional development seminar and Department of Psychiatry Grand Rounds.
+Opportunities to teach, supervise and receive supervision of supervision are also integrated into the fellowship.
+The fellow can elect to engage in a scholarly project in collaboration with a faculty member.

 Clinical Psychology Postdoctoral Fellowship focused on Transitional Aged Youth

-The main training site for this fellowship is the Washington Heights Youth Anxiety Center that provides outpatient evidence-based individual, group and collateral treatment to predominantly Latino adolescents aged 16-28 years old who present with anxiety and other comorbid diagnoses.
-The fellowship will also include working 2 days per week in a community high school, in collaboration with the co-located school based primary care clinic, to disseminate information about early identification of anxiety disorders to school staff as well as to provide on-site treatment to students.
-The fellow participates in weekly individual and group supervision (4 hours), team staff meetings, a professional development seminar and Department of Psychiatry Grand Rounds.
-The fellow will also have the opportunity to engage in a scholarly project in collaboration with a faculty member.
+The main training site for this fellowship is the Washington Heights Youth Anxiety Center that provides outpatient evidence-based individual, group and collateral treatment to predominantly Latinx adolescents aged 16-28 years old who present with anxiety and other comorbid diagnoses.
+The fellowship will also include working 2 days per week within a high school based primary care clinic disseminating information to school staff about anxiety screening and treatment, as well as providing workshops and treatment for students.
+Training involves 3 hours of individual supervision per week and attending Department of Psychiatry Grand Rounds, professional development seminar, and weekly team staff meeting.

 Family PEACE Trauma Treatment Center Clinical Psychology Postdoctoral Fellowship